mitre/saf-training-lab-environment/README.md

 ## Adding Services and Software to your Codespace

-Your Codespace is yours to command, you have full `sudo` access and can install any software or services you like, run databases, web-servers, etc. and expose any ports that you might need to do your work.
+Your repository is yours to command, you have full `sudo` access and can install any software or services you like, run databases, web-servers, etc. and expose any ports that you might need to do your work.

-## Createing a Pull Request
+## Creating a Pull Request

 - <https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github>